-

 - pygame object for representing a lineLine((ax, ay), (bx, by)) -> LineLine(ax, ay, bx, by) -> Line

-— x coordinate of the start point of the line — y coordinate of the start point of the line — x coordinate of the end point of the line — y coordinate of the end point of the line — the first point of the line — the second point of the line — copies the line New in pygame-ce 2.5.2.
+— x coordinate of the start point of the line — y coordinate of the start point of the line — x coordinate of the end point of the line — y coordinate of the end point of the line — the first point of the line — the second point of the line — the length of the line — copies the line — moves the line by a given amount — moves the line by a given amount — updates the line's attributes — scales the line by the given factor from the given origin — scales the line by the given factor from the given origin in place — flips the line a and b points — flips the line a and b points, in place New in pygame-ce 2.5.2.

 The Line class provides many useful methods for collision testing, transformation and intersection.
 A Line can be created from a combination of two pairs of coordinates that represent the start and end points.
 Lines can also be created from python objects that are already a Line (effectively copying the line) or have an attribute named "line".